Hill International: Becoming a public company via a reverse merger

 Richter had always envisioned Hill as a public company.
 The company's financial difficulties of the mid-1990s, however, made the approach of going public through an IPO unattainable.
 In 2004 Arpeggio Acquisition Corporation of New York was formed in April as a "blank-check company"—meaning its business activities had not been determined.
 It was established for the sole purpose of buying a company within 18 to 24 months of its initial public offering.
-While it had not determined what type of company it wanted to buy, it had focused on buying one in the U.S. or Canada.

 On December 5, 2005, Arpeggio and Hill announced that they entered into a merger agreement.
-Under the terms of the agreement, Hill's shareholders received 14.5 million shares of the common stock of Arpeggio at closing, and owned 63.6% of the combined entity.
+Under the terms of the agreement, Hill's shareholders received 14.5 million shares of the common stock of Arpeggio at closing and owned 63.6% of the combined entity.
 When the deal closed on June 28, 2006, Arpeggio changed its name to Hill International, Inc. and on June 29 began trading as HINT on Nasdaq.
-Hill's stockholders nominated six members of the combined company's nine-member Board of Directors.
-Richter remained chairman and CEO of the combined company, and Hill's then-current management team also remained in place.

 When HINT began trading on Nasdaq on June 29, 2006, the price of HINT was $5.30 per share.
 At the end of the year the price was $7.15 per share.
 Hill achieved record revenue of $197 million with record net income of $11.3 million.
 Most of this was due to organic growth in the Project Management sector of the company.
 With the cash infusion from going public Hill could now begin a series of acquisitions and mergers that would grow the company as Richter had envisioned previously.

 Hill made one immediate major acquisition in 2006 after going public – the purchase of J. R. Knowles (the largest construction claims company in the world) for $13 million.
 As a result, Hill assumed the title of the largest claims firm in the world.
 The Knowles acquisition also provided access to new markets in Southeast Asia, Australia, and Canada.

 In 2007, Hill implemented its plan to acquire additional project management companies, notably KJM & Associates Ltd., Bellevue, WA.
 This move opened up new markets to Hill in the western U.S. This acquisition and continued organic growth resulted in record revenues of $290 million (with record net income of $14.1 million) in 2007.
 The stock soared to close the year at $14.17 per share.